Some of us distrust God because we question the fairness of his salvation plan.

 He informs our conscience that our sins alienate us from him, that we cannot rectify this situation ourselves, and that, as a result, we are ineligible to live with him in heaven.

-But at pivotal moments, God also reveals to our hearts that he loves us and stands ready to forgive our sins, and that we can qualify for heaven through repentance and faith, thanks to his mercy and grace.
+But at pivotal moments, God also reveals to our hearts that he loves us, that he stands ready to forgive our sins, and that we can qualify for heaven through repentance and faith, all thanks to his mercy and grace.

 Our Decision

-Our fallen nature urges us to suppress this knowledge, dismiss our sinfulness, and live independently of God.
+Our fallen nature urges us to suppress this knowledge, deny our sinfulness, and live independently of God.

 The dissonance between this natural propensity and God’s enlightenment presents us with three alternatives.